pallupz/covid-vaccine-booking/README.md

 # COVID-19 Vaccination Slot Booking Script

-This very basic CLI based script can be used to automate covid vaccination slot booking on Co-WIN Platform.

 ## Update:
 We are getting all kinds of attention now - which I don't want to handle.
 So there won't be anymore commits to this repo.